 With free trade hitting the news in conjunction with the President’s recent visit to the Davos conference, I was looking again to see if either side could identify the best arguments for the other side of the debate.
 Advocates don’t like to give press to strong ideas from the other side, so too often the ideas get passed by.
 In this post and an upcoming one, I will cast my vote for those overlooked “best arguments.”

-The upcoming Part Two will look at the anti-free-trade side, who brought down the Trans-Pacific Partnership (TPP) and seek to take down the North American Free Trade Agreement (NAFTA).
+The upcoming Part Two will look at the anti-free-trade side, who brought down the Trans-Pacific Partnership (TPP) and who seek to take down the North American Free Trade Agreement (NAFTA).
 In short, the best populist argument against free trade is that the beneficiaries of open, multilateral trade are very real, but they are widely dispersed (as in the anonymous “all of us”) and “future.”
 However, the people and businesses most hurt by free trade in the short term have real names and faces right now.
 This is a difficult problem to overcome.

 On the pro side, one “new world” reality keeps missing the headlines, and it is certainly not seen in this President’s trade policy.
 That is the proposition that you should assume all goods and services are fungible.
 And if they aren’t fungible now, much of them soon will be.
 And the remaining stuff after that is largely “side business” in international trade and politically-motivated.
 Complex trade policy should not be made just to protect “side business” and political deals.